audunhalland/entrait/README.md

 # "Philosophy"
-The `entrait` crate is central to the _entrait pattern_, an opinionated yet flexible way to build testable applications/business logic.
+The `entrait` crate is central to the _entrait pattern_, an opinionated yet flexible and _Rusty_ way to build testable applications/business logic.

 To understand the entrait model and how to achieve Dependency Injection (DI) with it, we can compare it with a more widely used and classical alternative pattern:
     _Object-Oriented DI_.